-The Master of Arts for Teachers of English (MATE) Program provides the opportunity for English teachers in the elementary, secondary or college system to pursue advanced studies in English literature.
+The Master of Arts for Teachers of English (MATE) Program provides the opportunity for English teachers in the elementary, secondary or college system within the province of British Columbia to pursue advanced studies in English literature.
 The MATE Program offers an innovative and accessible graduate degree program without compromising the quality of instruction and intellectual engagement or the rigour and breadth of scholarship of the regular MA program in English.
 The 2018-2020 iteration of MATE will have three courses focused on Aboriginal literatures.

 The MATE Program will benefit graduate students in several ways, including: